REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: POMDP Construction and Probabilistic Execution

 \subsection{POMDP construction}

-Next, we describe the construction of POMDP $\mathcal{P}(T)$ for the fine-resolution probabilistic implementation of transition $T = \langle \sigma_1, a^{H}, \sigma_2\rangle\in \tau_H$, using $\mathcal{D}_{LR}(T)$ and the statistics collected in the training phase (Section~\ref{sec:arch-random}).
+Next, we describe the construction of POMDP $\mathcal{P}_o(T)$ for the fine-resolution probabilistic implementation of coarse-resolution transition $T = \langle \sigma_1, a^{H}, \sigma_2\rangle\in \tau_H$, using $\mathcal{D}_{LR}(T)$ and the statistics collected in the training phase as described in Section~\ref{sec:arch-random}.
 We illustrate these steps using examples based on the domain described in Example~\ref{ex:illus-example}, including the example described in Appendix~\ref{sec:appendix-pomdp}.

-\textbf{\underline{Actions:}} the set $A^P$ of actions of $\mathcal{P}(T)$ consists of concrete actions from the signature of $\mathcal{D}_{LR}(T)$ and new \emph{terminal actions} that terminate policy execution.
+\textbf{\underline{Actions:}} the set $A^P$ of actions of $\mathcal{P}_o(T)$ consists of concrete actions from the signature of $\mathcal{D}_{LR}(T)$ and new \emph{terminal actions} that terminate policy execution.
 We use a single terminal action---if $A^P$ is to include domain-specific terminal actions, it is the designer's responsibility to specify them.
-For the discussion below, it will be useful to partition $A^P$ into three subsets (1) $A_1^P$, actions that cause a change in the p-states; (2) $A_2^P$, knowledge-producing actions for testing the values of fluents; and (3) $A_3^P$, terminal actions that terminate policy execution.
-The example in Appendix~\ref{sec:appendix-pomdp} includes (a) actions from $A_1^P$ that move the robot to specific cells, e.g., \stt{move-0} and \stt{move-1} cause robot to move to cell $0$ and $1$ respectively, and the \stt{grasp} action; (b) \stt{test} actions from $A_2^P$ to check if the robot or target object (textbook) are in specific cells; and (c) action \stt{finish} from $A_3^P$ that terminates policy execution.
+For the discussion below, it will be useful to partition $A^P$ into three subsets (1) $A_1^P$, actions that cause a transition between p-states; (2) $A_2^P$, knowledge-producing actions for testing the values of fluents; and (3) $A_3^P$, terminal actions that terminate policy execution.
+The example in Appendix~\ref{sec:appendix-pomdp} includes (a) actions from $A_1^P$ that move the robot to specific cells, e.g., \stt{move-0} and \stt{move-1} cause robot to move to cell $0$ and $1$ respectively, and the action $grasp(rob_1, tb_1)$; (b) $test_{loc^*}$ actions from $A_2^P$ to check if the robot or target object ($tb_1$) are in specific cells; and (c) action $finish$ from $A_3^P$ that terminates policy execution.